Zidoun-Abdou/Frihali_privacy_Policy/privacy-policy.md

 We may update this Privacy Policy.
 We will notify you of any changes.

 Contact Us:
-If you have questions about this Privacy Policy, contact us at [Insert Contact Information].
+If you have questions about this Privacy Policy, contact us at afrihalifialger@gmail.com.

 By using Frihali Fi Alger, you agree to this Privacy Policy.
 Please read it carefully.